THE REAL THING

-Since it was first poured in 1886, Coca-Cola has become America's sugary beverage of choice — but it's taken a long, winding path to get there.
+Orange Vanilla Coke ships to stores for sale Feb.
+25 – Coca-Cola's first new flavor for drinkers of sugared and sugar-free colas since 2007.
+Since it was first poured in 1886, Coca-Cola has become America's sugary beverage of choice, but fans can forget what a long, winding path it's taken to get there.
 From a heady early history of drug-infused secret formulas to outer-space stunts and flavor flops, the story of Coke involves plenty of weird and wild tales that fans of the fizzy soda might not know.
 Here are some fascinating facts about Coca-Cola to share with friends the next time you sip the real thing.

 Coca-Cola may want to keep the recipe exclusive, but the company certainly wants as many people as possible to drink the iconic soda — and that was especially true of soldiers during World War II.
 Following the attack on Pearl Harbor, the story goes, the president of Coca-Cola at the time, Robert Woodruff, insisted that every man in uniform receive a bottle for 5 cents, regardless where they were or what the expense to the company.
 Coca-Cola was considered an "essential" beverage, so the company was able to send uniformed employees to set up bottling plants behind the lines.
 The German arm of Coca-Cola continued to produce the soda under Nazi rule, and even Adolf Hitler was said to be a fan.